pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 - A computer is an electronic machine designed to take input (>>), process  it (+, -, etc...), and display output (<<).
 Based on ==pre-defined instructions== (Programs).

-- Nowadays IT (computer) is everywhere from a smart locks to airplanes
+- Nowadays IT (Computer) is everywhere from a smart locks to airplanes

 - The Computer works ==with== Software and Hardware to perform aformentioned "instructions".
 - It comes in all sizes and form factors based on the use-cases and power limitations.